 Duck plays an integral role in the successes of both programs, including the men’s national ranking of No. 1 in 2016 and the women’s national ranking of No. 1 during the 2017 season.
 Both programs reached No. 1 in 2021 as well.
-He has helped coach both programs into the NCAA Tournament in each of his first eight years while working with All-Americans and All-ACC honorees on both teams.
+He has helped coach both programs into the NCAA Tournament in each of his first 10 years while working with All-Americans and All-ACC honorees on both teams.

-In his first eight seasons at Florida State, the men have produced 10 All-Americans, 17 All-ACC selections, two ACC Golfers of the Year (Koepka in 2012 and Hank Lebioda in 2016 and John Pak in 2021) and three ACC Freshmen of the Year, while the women have produced seven All-Americans and 15 All-ACC performers.
+In his first 10 seasons at Florida State, the men have produced 13 All-Americans, 20 All-ACC selections, three ACC Golfers of the Year (Koepka in 2012, Hank Lebioda in 2016 and John Pak in 2021) and three ACC Freshmen of the Year, while the women have produced seven All-Americans and 16 All-ACC performers.
 Duck worked with a school-record four Seminole women who earned All-ACC honors in 2017.

-During each of his eight seasons, the Seminole men and the Seminole women have appeared in the NCAA Tournament eight times each with the men finishing tied for fifth in 2021, ninth in the team standings in the 2012 NCAA Championship finals and 11th in the 2015 NCAA Championship finals, and the women finishing in tied for 12th in 2018 and 15th at the 2016 NCAA Championship Finals.
-The men have finished in second twice and third once while the women have finished second once, third once and have earned two fourth place finishes in their respective ACC Championships.
+During each of his 10 seasons, the Seminole men and the Seminole women have appeared in the NCAA Tournament 10 times each with the men finishing tied for fifth in 2021, ninth in the team standings in the 2012 NCAA Championship finals and 11th in the 2015 NCAA Championship finals, and the women finishing ninth in 2021, tied for 12th in 2018 and 15th at the 2016 NCAA Championship Finals.
+The men have finished in second three times and third once while the women have finished second twice, third once and have earned two fourth place finishes in their respective ACC Championships.